 “The experience was really amazing”

-Lemic Ngalla (24 years) was invited by Order Valium Online Australia to attend their annual partners meeting (10th to 13th of August) in Kampala.
+Lemic Ngalla (24 years) was invited by Valium Online Mastercard to attend their annual partners meeting (10th to 13th of August) in Kampala.
 An event that brings together partners to network, celebrate and learn.

 Although I had a long and tiresome flight through Ethiopia, my expectations were much greater than the fatigue.
 There were over 100 organizations and about 200 participants.
 It was a great learning experience through the interaction and networking with different people.
 The speeches carried a strong message particularly to the youth and youth led organisations, which I will be sharing with members of Kesho Alumni and GYEA.